 On March 23, 2020, Teradyne, Inc. filed a complaint against the Company and its subsidiary, Astronics Test Systems ("ATS") (together, "the Defendants") in the United States District Court for the Central District of California alleging patent and copyright infringement, and certain other related claims.
 The Defendants moved to dismiss certain claims from the case.
 On November 6, 2020, the Court dismissed the Company from the case, and also dismissed a number of claims, though the patent and copyright infringement claims remain.
-The case is currently in discovery.
+The case proceeded to discovery.
 In addition, on December 21, 2020, ATS filed a petition for inter partes review ("IPR") with the US Patent Trial and Appeal Board ("PTAB"), seeking to invalidate the subject patent, and on July 21, 2021, the PTAB instituted IPR.
 ATS requested and, on August 26, 2021, the District Court granted, a stay of litigation during the IPR proceeding.
 Oral arguments on the IPR were held on April 21, 2022.
 The PTAB issued its decision on July 20, 2022, in which it invalidated all of Teradyne's patent claims.
-The decision is subject to appeal by Teradyne.
-It is anticipated that stay of litigation will be lifted with respect to the remaining claims in August 2022.
-No amounts have been accrued for this matter in the July 2, 2022 or December 31, 2021 financial statements, as loss exposure was neither probable nor estimable at such times.
+The stay of litigation was lifted with respect to the remaining claims in August 2022 and discovery has resumed.
+No amounts have been accrued for this matter in the October 1, 2022 or December 31, 2021 financial statements, as loss exposure was neither probable nor estimable at such times.